OZI-Project/OZI/README.rst

 Project Information
 -------------------

-OZI,
-is a packaging management plane for Python packages built with Meson_.
-OZI helps create a version controlled system of packaging practices.
+OZI is a set of publishing tools for creating and maintaining pure Python packages.

 See the `documentation <https://docs.oziproject.dev/>`_ for the project roadmap, API specification, and Meson version support information.